 The favicon, the small icon displayed in a browser tab next the site title, can be customized in the KMS by using the Customfavicon Module, located under Modules > Customfavicon.
 For more information about customizing the favicon for your KMS site please see .

 One of the first items to customize in the KMS is the logo.
 For information on how to customize the logo, please see .

 See the article on Global Style Settings that lists each style.

 Gallery Managers have the option to style galleries in MediaSpace using a simple set of tools.
-The Gallery Editor tool provides the ability to add a gallery banner, text, graphics, and links to uniquely style each gallery in the MediaSpace site.
+The Gallery Editor tool provides the ability to add a gallery banner, text, graphics, select which tab to load first into your galleries, and links to uniquely style each gallery in the MediaSpace site.

 Channel Managers have the option to style their channels in MediaSpace using a simple set of tools.
 The channel Editor tool provides the ability to add text, graphics, and links to uniquely style each channel in the MediaSpace site.
 The channel manager also has the option to upload a banner for their channel or implement a channel thumbnail via upload or by assigning the thumbnail from any video within their channel.

 The Entry Design module, located under Modules > Entrydesign , allows end users to create a completely custom look and feel for the KMS on a per entry basis i.e. the page in which each video entry resides can look completely different than the rest of the site.
 For more information about how admins can enable this for their users and what users can modify, please see Customizing the Media Entry Display for Kaltura MediaSpace Entries.